11 Reasons Your Pothos Not Growing (Have Solution)

 Wrong time

+Pothos plants grow best in the summer.
+This idea remains true for many types of Pothos, such as the Golden Pothos.
 During the dormant season, Pothos plants won’t develop.
-It often occurs in late fall when the nights are longer and the temperature is low.
+It often occurs in the late fall, when the nights are longer and the temperature is low.
 There won’t be any new growth because your plant focuses its energy on withstanding the cold months.

 Solutions: